simon-norman/CV/README.md

 Whilst I've learned many good project practices and toolsets, my most valuable asset is an agile mindset.
 I've learned to continously inspect our (my team's) approach and work with them to identify improvements.
 I can readily adopt new practices and adapt existing ones.
 I can challenge current thinking where appropriate, and I welcome challenges from others.

 I strive to apply this thinking to my code.
 In my first six months as a developer, I taught myself Node, Vue, Python and Mongo, and learned and implemented BDD (Mocha, Vue Test Utils), continous integration (Codeship), and cloud hosting (Heroku, Firebase, AWS).
 I read up on best practices (e.g. Clean Code, Node JS Design Patterns, The Way of the Web Tester) and found an online mentor to review my code.

+## What I'm looking for in my next role

+A fantastic team where I can deliver impactful, interesting products, and really develop my skills.